andreasmalta1/python-qr_code/README.md

 # python-qr_code

-A porgram that allows to user generate or read QR codes
+A porgram that allows users to generate or read QR codes